-It’s happened to all of us- you’re in the midst of making your famous blueberry muffins to take to brunch in 2 hours, and you’re missing one crucial ingredient essential to the recipe.
+It’s happened to all of us- you’re in the midst of making your famous muffins to take to brunch in 2 hours, and you’re missing one crucial ingredient essential to the recipe.
 What’s a cook to do?
 Running to the market and picking up the missing ingredient is certainly one option, but if you’re tight on time, that’s not always possible.
-Or maybe it’s the first week of the New Year, and you’ve committed to eating more healthfully- but you can practically hear that box of brownie mix calling your name.
-Isn’t there something you could do to make your favorite dessert healthier?
+Isn’t there something you can do to make your favorite dessert healthier?

 Luckily, the answer is yes!
-Baking substitutions are becoming more and more popular among cooks, especially among those who have chronic disease, like diabetes or high blood pressure or just want to positively change their diet.
-The best part is that many of these substitutions are already in your pantry or refrigerator.
+Baking substitutions are becoming more and more popular among cooks, especially among those who have chronic diseases, like diabetes or high blood pressure, or just want to make a positive change to their diet.
+The best part is — many of these substitutions are already in your pantry or refrigerator!

 It’s always handy to have a quick reference guide available to help you make substitutions (intentional or not) in your delicious homemade goodies.
-This particular guide breaks down baking ingredients by categories and lists healthier swaps, along with additional health benefits that can be gained by making the change.
+This particular guide breaks down baking ingredients by categories and lists healthier swaps.
+You’ll also find additional health benefits that can be gained by making the change.

-Though eggs are protein packed, the yolks also contain cholesterol and saturated fat!
-While the newest dietary recommendations de-emphasize cholesterol as a concern, saturated fat is still linked to chronic disease.
+Although eggs are protein packed, the yolks also contain cholesterol and saturated fat.
+While the current dietary recommendations de-emphasize cholesterol as a concern, saturated fat is still linked to chronic disease.
 Talk to your dietitian or doctor to see how much saturated fat you should be eating.
-If it is a concern, egg whites and substitutes are a good way to keep the protein high.
-A bonus- almost all of the egg’s protein can be found in the whites, which function as a structure builder in the batter and add moisture to the mixture.
+If egg intake is a concern, egg whites and substitutes are an excellent way to keep the protein high.
+A bonus- almost all of the egg’s protein can be found in the whites, which functions as a structure builder in the batter and adds moisture to the mixture.

 Sugar and chocolate are the reason that most of us love baked goods and this tends to draw us to the cookie jar.
-These ingredients are essential to baking by providing flavor and acting as a tenderizer.
-However, sugar can pack a punch, adding 16 calories/teaspoon.
-That may not sound too bad, but considering most recipes call for a cup (or more!) of sugar, and with 48 teaspoons/cup, you’re looking at 768 calories in the entire recipe.
-Most recipes you can cut the sugar by at least ¼ and not even miss it.
+These ingredients are essential to baking, as they provide flavor and act as a tenderizer.
+However, sugar can pack a punch, adding 16 calories per teaspoon.
+That may not sound too bad, but considering most recipes call for a cup (or more!) of sugar, and with 48 teaspoons per cup, you’re looking at an extra 768 calories in the entire recipe!
+In most recipes, you can cut the sugar by at least ¼ and not even miss it.

-Chocolate Substitutions can be made by either using less chocolate in the recipe or by changing the formula.
-Cocoa has many of the health benefits, like improving cardiovascular health and blood pressure, and less of the fat than chocolate does (22% fat versus the 48-50%).
+Chocolate substitutions can be made by either using less chocolate in the recipe or by changing the formula.
+When compared to chocolate, cocoa has many of the health benefits, including improving cardiovascular health and blood pressure, with less of the fat — cocoa has 22% fat, versus 48-50% in chocolate.

 Still taste too sweet for your liking?
-Try gradually decreasing the amount of sugar/sugar substitute called for in a recipe by halving the measurement.
+Try gradually decreasing the amount of sugar or sugar substitute called for in a recipe by halving the measurement.

 Spice substitution is different than other baking substitutions, as there aren’t as many health implications involved.
 It’s a simple matter of knowing what you have in your spice rack that you can interchange to complete your recipe.
 In addition to contributing a specific flavor to the batter, spices can also add a different texture.

 Flour is another ingredient that contributes to structure.
-Flour is classified by the way it is processed, which clarifies the type.
-All flours have a different protein content, which is why all purpose (AP) flour is used in pie crusts, waffles, and cookies, and why cake flour is primarily good for muffins and quick breads.
-Self-rising flour has a lower protein content, which makes it perfect for biscuits and recipes that don’t include yeast.
-Whole-wheat flour is a great way to incorporate whole grains and fiber into baked goods, but be cautious when substituting it into recipes.
-More than a 50% substitution yields a denser end product that can change the texture of the baked good.
-Whole-wheat pastry flour is a great substitution for all-purpose—it’s lighter and has less protein than regular whole-wheat flour and be easily substituted in muffins, quick breads, cookies, and even pie crusts.
+Flour is classified by the way it is processed, which denotes the type.
+All flours have a different protein content, which is why all-purpose (AP) flour is used in pie crusts, waffles, and cookies, and why cake flour is primarily good for muffins and quick bread.